The Wool Road: Proponents

 After at first failing to obtain government funding for such a road in 1839, landholders from around Braidwood and Nerriga decided to fund and build their own road from Nerriga to Jervis Bay.
 The principal advocates and financial backers for the new road were John Mackenzie of Nerriga and Dr. Thomas Braidwood Wilson of Braidwood.
-Others on the committee advocating the road were landholders Terence Aubrey Murray and the Ryrie family.
+Others on the committee advocating the road were landholders Terence Aubrey Murray and the Ryrie family (William Ryrie, his brother Stewart Ryrie Jr, and their father Stewart Ryrie).
 Wealthy and influential colonists Alexander Berry, Robert Campbell, Thomas Walker and James Macarthur were also supporters of the new road.

 Edward Deas Thompson—at the time the Colonial Secretary of New South Wales—was a backer of the road, but also stood to benefit from its construction.
 He owned 2,560 acres of otherwise useless land on the western shore of Jervis Bay south of Moona Moona Creek, Thompson had been attempting to dispose of this land as late as August 1839 but it was not suitable for agriculture.
 Explorer and surveyor, John Oxley, had said of the land on the western shore, in 1819, "We saw no place on which even a Cabbage might be planted with a prospect of success" and that "perhaps a more miserable sterile Country was never traversed by man".
 However, an east-facing point—now known as Plantation Point—provided shelter from the south and a safe port—the 'Inner Harbour'—and there was enough land on which a port township could be situated.